William-An/CPU-X/README.md

 ## TODO

+1. [ ] Implement special registers and other instructions needed to run RISCV testsuite
 1. [ ] Own UNIT test asm files
     1. [ ] Use `ebreak` to generate a halt signal
     1. [ ] `add`